-Generally accepted auditing standards (AU-C 260, The Auditor's Communication With Those Charged with Governance) require the auditor to promote effective two-way communication between the auditor and those charged with governance.
+Generally accepted auditing standards (AU-C 260, The Auditor's Communication With Those Charged With Governance) require the auditor to promote effective two-way communication between the auditor and those charged with governance.
 Consistent with this requirement, the following summarizes our responsibilities regarding the financial statement audit as well as observations arising from our audit that are significant and relevant to your responsibility to oversee the financial reporting process.

+Area Comments

-Area Comments Our Responsibilities with Regard to the Financial Statement Audit Our responsibilities under auditing standards generally accepted in the United States of America have been described to you in our arrangement letter dated January 9, 2020.
+Our Responsibilities with Regard to the Financial Statement Audit

+Our responsibilities under auditing standards generally accepted in the United States of America have been described to you in our engagement letter dated February 2, 2021.
 Our audit of the financial statements does not relieve management or those charged with governance of their responsibilities, which are also described in that letter.

-Overview of the Planned Scope and Timing of the Financial Statement Audit We have issued a separate communication regarding the planned scope and timing of our audit as an attachment to our arrangement letter.
-Accounting Policies and Practices Preferability of Accounting Policies and Practices Under generally accepted accounting principles, in certain circumstances, management may select among alternative accounting practices.
+Overview of the Planned Scope and Timing of the Financial Statement Audit We have issued a separate communication regarding the planned scope and timing of our audit as an attachment to our engagement letter.

+Accounting Policies and Practices

+Preferability of Accounting Policies and Practices

+Under generally accepted accounting principles, in certain circumstances, management may select among alternative accounting practices.
 In our view, in such circumstances, management has selected the preferable accounting practice.

-Adoption of, or Change in, Accounting Policies Management has the ultimate responsibility for the appropriateness of the accounting policies used by GiveWell.
-GiveWell adopted Accounting Standards Update (ASU) 2018-08, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made, and ASU 2014-09, Revenue from Contracts with Customers, beginning January 1, 2019.
-GiveWell did not adopt any other significant new accounting policies, nor have there been any changes in existing significant accounting policies during the current period.
+Adoption of, or Change in, Accounting Policies

+Management has the ultimate responsibility for the appropriateness of the accounting policies used by GiveWell.
+Givewell did not adopt any significant new accounting policies, nor have there been any changes in existing significant accounting policies during the current period.

-Area Comments Significant or Unusual Transactions We did not identify any significant or unusual transactions or significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus.
-Management's Judgments and Accounting Estimates Accounting estimates are an integral part of the preparation of financial statements and are based upon management's current judgment.
+Significant or Unusual Transactions

+We did not identify any significant or unusual transactions or significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus.

+Required Communications

+Area Comments Management's Judgments and Accounting Estimates Accounting estimates are an integral part of the preparation of financial statements and are based upon management's current judgment.
 The process used by management encompasses its knowledge and experience about past and current events, and certain assumptions about future events.
 You may wish to monitor throughout the year the process used to determine and record these accounting estimates.
-The following describes the significant accounting estimate reflected in GiveWell's December 31, 2019 financial statements: - Functional allocation of expenses - directly identifiable expenses are charged to the related program or service benefited.
+The following describes the significant accounting estimate reflected in GiveWell's December 31, 2020 financial statements: - Functional allocation of expenses - directly identifiable expenses are charged to the related program or service benefited.
 Indirect expenses are allocated to programs and services based principally on the percentage of personnel time spent in each area; and, to a lesser extent, based on a percentage of donors who donate funds to programs versus those who donate unrestricted funds.
 GiveWell's processes for estimates appear reasonable and are consistent with industry practice and U.S. GAAP.
-Audit Adjustments The only audit adjustments were two proposed by GiveWell's management and one proposed by the auditors.
-The adjustments were not considered significant and are summarized as follows: - An adjustment to record \$56,511 in additional contributions receivable, with \$545 of that also increasing grants payable, and release from restrictions.
+Audit Adjustments Audit adjustments, other than those that are clearly trivial, are shown in the attached "Summary of Recorded Audit Adjustments."
+Uncorrected Misstatements We are not aware of any uncorrected misstatements other than misstatements that are clearly trivial.
+Disagreements with Management We encountered no disagreements with management over the application of significant accounting principles, the basis for management's judgments on any significant matters, the scope of the audit, or significant disclosures to be included in the financial statements.
+Consultations with Other Accountants With the exception of the engagement of BPM to provide accounting services, we are not aware of any consultations management had with other accountants about accounting or auditing matters.